pglpm/inferno/README.md

 The vignette [*Bayesian nonparametric inference with **Prova***](https://pglpm.github.io/prova/articles/intro.html) is a step-by-step introduction to **Prova** and also to Bayesian nonparametrics.
 It guides you through a concrete example with various kinds of inferences.
 You may also try to follow it using a dataset of your own.

-Other tutorials are available at [pglpm.github.io/prova](https://pglpm.github.io/prova/)
+Other tutorials are available at [pglpm.github.io/prova](https://pglpm.github.io/prova/), or can be accessed in an R session with `browseVignettes('prova')`.

 A summary of the theoretical foundations, including further references, is available in [this draft](https://github.com/pglpm/prova/raw/main/development/manual/pglpm2024-bayes_nonparam.pdf).
 The main idea for the internal mathematical representation comes from [Dunson & Bhattacharya](https://doi.org/10.1093/acprof:oso/9780199694587.003.0005) and [Ishwaran & Zarepour](https://doi.org/10.2307/3315951).